What’s the best marketing strategy for your vacation rental business?

 - Be prepared to pay a little bit more for a skilled photographer, preferably one with real estate/architectural experience and an online portfolio that shows you what they can do.

 - Before the photographer arrives, do a bit of staging: set the table, drape a comfy blanket over the sofa, arrange fresh flowers, etc.

 - When crafting your listing, be sure to use the photo captions to further enhance the photos.
-For example, photos can’t show if the pool is heated, if the mattress is memory foam, or if the
+After all, photos can’t show if the pool is heated or if the mattress is memory foam!

 - Your feature photo is important—this is what will pull in potential guests.
 Take a look at the feature photos of comparable properties in your market.